 Points of Interest in Portugal

-In this article I will show you the Points of Interest in Portugal, most visited places, most reputable restaurants, but mainly we will show monuments the most searched for in Portugal.
+In this article we will show you a few Points of Interest in Portugal, most visited places.

 The Belém Tower is located in Belém in the city of Lisbon.
 On the right bank of the river Tagus, where Belém beach once existed, it was originally surrounded by the waters around its perimeter.
 Over the centuries it was surrounded by the beach, until today it is incorporated the terra firma.
 The harmony and delicate ornaments of the Tower of Bethlehem suggest, in the eyes of those who see it, a worked jewel.
 However, the vision of the contemporaries of its construction was different: a formidable and fearsome bastion of defense of the entrance of the river, crossing fire with the tower border of San Sebastián, in the other margin.
 Commissioned by D. Manuel I (1495-1521), it was built by Francisco de Arruda, between 1514 and 1521, on a basalt islet that was located near the right bank of the Tagus, in front of Restelo beach.
 However, with the progressive displacement of the course of the river over the years, the Tower ended up being practically “tied” to the margin.